sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 ### Dataset

-We will use Pascal Visual Object Classes (VOC) data from 2007 and 2012.
+We will use Pascal Visual Object Classes (VOC) data from the years 2007 and 2012.

 #### Description